danielcbit/apcctrl/doc/manual/manual.rst

 ----------------------------------------------------

-NIS (Network Information Server) mode allows for communication between instances of apcupsd running on different hosts.
+NIS (Network Information Server) mode allows for communication between instances of apcctrl running on different hosts.
 Only one of those hosts, the server, needs to talk to the UPS directly.
 The others, clients, obtain information about the state of the UPS by querying the server.
 NIS is *not* related to Sun's NIS/YP services.

-NIS clients and servers require that apcupsd be compiled with the Net Driver ``--enable-net``.
+NIS clients and servers require that apcctrl be compiled with the Net Driver ``--enable-net``.
 This is typically enabled by default.

 The NIS server is connected to the UPS and should be configured exactly as a standalone configuration, but with ``NETSERVER on``.
 In all other respects, the server should be configured in standalone mode.
-You may also set the NIS server specific options ``NISIP`` to restrict which IP address of the server which apcupsd listens on.
+You may also set the NIS server specific options ``NISIP`` to restrict which IP address of the server which apcctrl listens on.
 The default, 0.0.0.0, means to list on all of the server host's IP addresses; ``NISPORT`` (default 3551) to set which TCP port the server listens on; and ``EVENTSFILE`` and